 - 1. The Scheme shall not invest more than 10 per cent of its NAV in the equity shares or equity related instruments of any company.
 All investments by the Scheme in equity shares and equity related instruments shall only be made provided such securities are listed or to be listed. - 2.
-The Mutual Fund under all its Scheme(s) shall not own more than ten per cent of any company's paid up capital carrying voting rights.
+The Mutual Fund under allits Scheme (s) shall not own more than ten per cent of any company's paid up capital carrying voting rights.
 Provided, investment in the asset management company or the trustee company of a mutual fund shall be governed by clause (a), of sub-regulation (1), of regulation 7B. - 3.
 The Scheme shall not invest more than 10% of its NAV in debt instruments comprising money market instruments and non-money market instruments issued by a single issuer, which are rated not below investment grade by a credit rating agency authorized to carry out such activity under the SEBI Act, 1992.
 Such investment limit may be extended to 12% of the NAV of the Scheme with the prior approval of the Trustee and the Board of Directors of AMC.
+However, in order to avoid inconsistency in investment by mutual funds in debt instruments of an issuer, irrespective of the scheme being actively or passively managed, it has been decided to introduce a similar credit rating based single issuer limit for actively managed mutual fund schemes.
+Accordingly, within the limits specified in the clause 1 of Seventh Schedule of the MF Regulation, following prudential limits shall be followed, for schemes other than Credit risk funds: A mutual fund scheme shall not invest more than: - a.
+10% of its NAV in debt and money market securities rated AAA; or - b.
+8% of its NAV in debt and money market securities rated AA; or - c.
+6% of its NAV in debt and money market securities rated A and below issued by a single issuer.